krista-software/krista-outlook-3.0/outlook3/src/main/resources/docs/pages/supportedCatalogRequests.md

 The Outlook Extension supports the following catalog requests.

 > **Note :**
-> - Files with extensions such as "html", "php5", "pht", "phtml", "shtml", "asa", "cer", "asax", "swf", "xap", "jsp", "exe", and "js" are attached as a zip file in the email.
+> - Files with extensions such as "html", "php5", "pht", "phtml", "shtml", "asa", "cer", "asax", "swf", "xap", "jsp", "
+    exe", and "js" are attached as a zip file in the email.
 Likewise, attachments are received as zip files in the email.

 > **Error Handling Note :**
 > - If a user makes a mistake when entering data, the system will give them a chance to fix it.
     An error message will pop up, and the user can re-enter the information for that specific field.
 If they enter valid data the second time, everything will work as expected.
 However, if they enter invalid data again, the system will encounter a problem and display a more specific error message.

 ### Fetch All Labels